The HR Tech Rundown

 Read at HR Executive→

-Achieving sustainable development of artificial intelligence skills requires a comprehensive plan that reinforces desired behaviors, as training alone is insufficient to build capability.
+Sustainable development of artificial intelligence skills requires a comprehensive plan that reinforces desired behaviors, as training alone is insufficient when employee adoption outpaces organizational support.

 Read at HR Executive→